nhinv11/veracode-dotnet-packager/README.md

     veracode-dotnet-packager [flags]

 Flags:
-  -source string     The path to the JavaScript app you want to package (required) -target string     The path where you want the vc-output.zip to be stored to (default ".")
+  -source string     The path to the dotnet project you want to package (required) -target string     The path where you want the vc-output.zip to be stored to (default ".")

 Example: